citizenspress/campuscoalition2/content/post/fordscuts.md

 ---
+categories:
+- News
+date: "2019-01-29"
+description: Students and workers are appalled by the Doug Ford government’s shameful attempt to use a tuition fee reduction as a political gimmick to try and hide a
+  $600 million cut to student grants, a $440 million cut to university and college budgets, all and a petty and vindictive attack on democratic students’ unions.
+menu: null
+tags: null
+thumbnail: /img/no.jpg
 title: United against Ford government’s reckless attacks on postsecondary education and students
-thumbnail: /img/no.jpg
-date: 2019-01-29
-tags:
-categories:
-  - "News"
 toc: true
-menu:
-description: "Students and workers are appalled by the Doug Ford government’s shameful attempt to use a tuition fee reduction as a political gimmick to try and hide a $600 million cut to student grants, a $440 million cut to university and college budgets, all and a petty and vindictive attack on democratic students’ unions."

 ---